telerik/winforms-docs/controls/gridview/columns/gridviewdatacolumn.md

 |[GridViewMultiComboBoxColumn]({%slug winforms/gridview/columns/column-types/gridviewmulticomboboxcolumn%})|represents a column that contain multi column combo boxes|

 By default, **RadGridView** will generate its columns automatically based on the underlying data source.
-For example if the column contains string values, **RadGridView** will create a **GridViewTextBoxColumn**, etc. Then, depending on the column's type, **RadGridView** activates an appropriate editor to handle cell's value changes.
-If you have a **GridViewTextBoxColumn** the editor is **RadTextBoxEditor**.
+For example, if the column contains string values, **RadGridView** will create a **GridViewTextBoxColumn**, etc. Then, depending on the column's type, **RadGridView** activates an appropriate editor to handle the cell's value changes.
+If you have a **GridViewTextBoxColumn**, the editor is **RadTextBoxEditor**.
 A list with all supported editors is available [here]({%slug winforms/gridview/editors/default-editors%}).

 >note **GridViewDataColumn** doesn't have associated editor.
-Each of the above mentioned column types have a default editor.
+Each of the above mentioned column types has a default editor.

+The following table shows the properties that **GridViewDataColumn** offers:

 |Property|Description|
 |---|---|